 You can buy a fixed annuity that pays a specific interest rate or choose from stock and bond funds in a variable annuity.
 Some annuities offer floors that limit the declines you might encounter from funds in a variable annuity.

 You can sell stock and bond funds inside a variable annuity without incurring any taxes.
-That’s important since your risk tolerance changes over time as you get older and you rebalance your portfolio more conservatively.
+That’s important since your risk tolerance changes over time as you get older and you rebalance your portfolio to be more conservative.

 - Longevity Hedge of Lifetime Payments